medium-sofy/git_test2/README.md

 # git_test2
-second attempt at this, Inshaallah i will reach my goal
+second attempt at this, Inshaallah i will reach my goal Hello Odin!